-Reduction in aquatic bird Post signage to encourage anglers to use non-lead sinkers \otimes species, esp. loons. and to retrieve fishing line caught in shoreline vegetation.
-Install "Get the Lead Out" boxes at Town landings for disposing of leadbased fishing gear.
-Keep at least 200-foot distance from loons and their nest.
+Reduction in aquatic bird species, esp. loons.

+Post signage to encourage anglers to use non-lead sinkers and to retrieve fishing line caught in shoreline vegetation.
+Install "Get the Lead Out" boxes at Town landings for disposing of lead-based fishing gear.
+Support KLWA guidelines for keeping large boat wakes 500 feet from shorelines and stay at least 200 feet away from loons and their nests.